 Dwarka Farmstay, Talawade, Maharashtra

 One of India's top farmstays, Dwarka is a bright and modern place on a 15 acre organic orchard in Maharashtra's Sindhudurg district.
-It's located in Sawantwadi, approximately 30 minutes drive inland from unspoiled Vengurla beach.
+It's located in Sawantwadi, about 30 minutes drive inland from unspoiled Vengurla beach.
 The property has more than 200 Alphonso mango trees.
 Coconuts, cashews, bananas and pineapples are also grown there.
 There's a dairy as well!
 When you've had enough of mangoes (if that's possible!), try local activities such as visiting a pottery village, bamboo workshop, and mat weaving.
 Room rates start from 3,200 rupees per night for a double.
 Packages with all meals included are available.
 Visit their website for more information.